riaanlom/laravel-exchange-rate/README.md

 ## Side Note

-This package will run validation based on respective provider rules before sending the request to the provider's server, therefore it will throw `\Illuminate\Validation\ValidationException` for every unmet validation rules.
+This package will run validation based on respective provider rules before sending some requests to the provider, therefore it will throw `\Illuminate\Validation\ValidationException` for every unmet validation rules.

 ## License